Measurement of the $CP$ asymmetry in $D^0\to\pi^+\pi^-\pi^0$ decays at Belle II: Kinematic weighting of the control samples

 To remove these differences, we apply per-candidate weights to the tagged and untagged samples in two steps.
 First, we apply weights to the tagged sample so that its tag pion \((\pt,\cos\theta)\) distribution matches that of the signal sample.
 This is done to match \Adetpitag of the two samples.
 Then, we apply weights to the untagged sample so that its distribution of the kaon and pion \((\pt,\cos\theta)\), and \Dzcosthetacm, matches that of the weighted tagged control sample.
 This is done to match \(\Adet^{K\pi}\) and \Aprod of the two samples.

 The weights are computed using background-subtracted signal and control sample distributions.
 The background subtraction is performed using the \splt technique \cite{splot} and exploiting the signal and background fit models described in \autoref{sec:fits}.
 The first weighting is performed directly in two dimensions: the weights are determined from the bin-by-bin ratio of two-dimensional \((p_{\rm T}^{\pitag},\cos\theta^{\pitag})\) histograms, with Gaussian smoothing used to reduce fluctuations.
-The second weighting is performed by iteratively updating the weights using one-dimensional histogram ratios of one variable at a time, until the change in weights is smaller than the associated statistical uncertainty.
+The second weighting is performed by iteratively updating the weights using one-dimensional histogram ratios of one variable at a time.
+These five one-dimensional updates of the weights are iterated several times, until the change in weights is smaller than the associated statistical uncertainty.
 This is done because the sample size is insufficient for five-dimensional \((p_{\rm T}^{\pi},\cos\theta^{\pi},p_{\rm T}^{K},\cos\theta^{K},\Dzcosthetacm)\) histogram weighting.

 All these steps are performed independently for each \Dzcosthetacm bin.
 The effect of the weighting is shown in \autoref{fig:weights} for one \Dzcosthetacm bin.